thecryptofruit/swarm/pob.md

 decreasing *t* with a partial refund is a valid operation by the owner, as long as the expiration date remains in the future.
 Valid stamps can be invalidated with immediate effect by the owner through first applying the value-neutral transformation and then refunding the new amount.

+In order to allow for the number of chunks stamped with the same key decrease, a cancellation stamp can also be defined that can only be created with the same private key as the stamp it cancels.
+Honoring cancellation stamps allows Swarm nodes to free up storage space without suffering any monetary loss, thus it can be expected that cancellation stamps will be honored.

 Thus, Ether paid for past syncing and storage is irretrievable from the contract and can be considered burned.